 5. Remember to invite the parents with enough warning.
 Ask the head of school if you may perform your show, or part of it, at a school assembly.

 What if the kids freeze up?

 Your students might freeze up on the night and be tongue-tied!
-This has happened to me, but only once!
-If you use the above structure for your show, starting with some group vocabulary games, you won't have any trouble with shyness.
-Children start the show performing easy tasks as a group.
-You proceed with a song, and then questioning, easy questions they know.
-By the time you come to the skit or play, pupils have settled and become used to being on stage in front of the crowd.
-If you have to prompt, don't give the whole line, just the first word.
+This happened to me, but only once!
+Using the above structure for your show, starting with some group vocabulary games, you won’t have any trouble with shyness.
+Children begin by performing easy tasks as a group.
+Then, proceed with a song.
+Next, ask easy questions they know.
+By the time you come to the skit, pupils feel at home on stage in front of the crowd.
+If you have to prompt, don’t give the whole line, just the first word.

-I have been criticized because the parents could not understand the content of my show.
-The kids had progressed so much they couldn't follow it!
-You might consider giving shy students the role of showing subtitles at the right moments.
-This will certainly help their English progress without forcing them to speak in public if they feel uncomfortable.
-Otherwise, feel free to give a resumé of what is going on to help those parents who speak no English at all.
+I was once astonished when a parent complained that he could not understand the content of my show.
+The kids had progressed so much they couldn’t follow it!
+Therefore, you might consider giving shy students the role of showing subtitles.
+This activity will help their English progress without forcing them to speak in public if they feel uncomfortable.
+Otherwise, give a resumé of the action to help those parents who speak no English at all.

 Oh, and don’t forget to have someone film the performance.
 Playing it back to the kids is a valuable revision opportunity.

 Get my plays and games books to help you give a great end of term English show!